CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 }
 ```

-## Delete a Job
+## Cancel a Job

-To delete and cancel an SQL Batch API job, make a DELETE request with the following parameters.
+To cancel an SQL Batch API job, make a DELETE request with the following parameters.

 ```bash
 HEADERS: DELETE /api/v2/sql/job/de305d54-75b4-431b-adb2-eb6b9e546014
 BODY: {}
 ```

-**Note:** Be mindful when deleting a job when the status: `pending` or `running`.
+**Note:** Be mindful when cancelling a job when the status: `pending` or `running`.

 - If the job is `pending`, the job will never be executed
 - If the job is `running`, the job will be terminated immediately